redis/redis-doc/topics/memory-optimization.md

 However since hash fields and values are not (always) represented as full featured Redis objects, hash fields can't have an associated time to live (expire) like a real key, and can only contain a string.
-But we are ok with this, this was anyway the intention when the hash data type API was designed (we trust simplicity more than features, so nested data structures are not allowed, as expires of single fields are not allowed).
+But we are okay with this, this was anyway the intention when the hash data type API was designed (we trust simplicity more than features, so nested data structures are not allowed, as expires of single fields are not allowed).